edabot/capstone/README.md

   - [ ] comment text does nothing
 - [x] tag pages don't change when clicking tag link on page
 - [x] recipe pages don't change when entering a new url
+- [ ] no verification for recipe delete

 [phase-one]: docs/phases/phase1.md
 [phase-two]: docs/phases/phase2.md